loidolt/loidolt-design/src/posts/upt-y-mods/index.md

 tags: ["Textiles"]
 ---

-# Summary
+## Summary

 This is a quick and dirty sketch of how I build my mods for UPT student harnesses.
-If you need information beyond this, contact me and I will talk you through it or provide better instructions by way of nicer drawings or a sketchup design.
+If you need information beyond this, contact me and I will talk you through it or provide better instructions by way of nicer drawings or a SketchUp design.